 NB: The ticks in the various boxes are designed to provide feedback to students; they are not given equal weight in determining the recommended grade.
 Depending on the nature of the assessment task, lecturers may also contextualize and/or amend these specific criteria.
 The recommended grade is tentative only, subject to standardisation processes and approval by the School of Education Learning and Teaching Committee.

-S1 Assessment 2 (3 500 wd eq, 60%)
+(3 500 words, weighting 60%)